rcxr/omegaup-toolkit/README.md

-# omegaUp Give Tracker
+# omegaUp Toolkit

-This project contains the code for the Give Tracker app for omegaUp volunteers.
+This project contains the code for the omegaUp Toolkit app for volunteers.

 # Simple instructions